awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-activity-state-machine.md

 ## Step 3: Implementing a Worker<a name="create-activity-state-machine-step-3"></a>

 Create a *worker*, a program which is responsible for the following:
 + Polling Step Functions for activities using the `GetActivityTask` API action\.
 + Performing the work of the activity using your code, \(for example, the `getGreeting()` method in the code below\)\.
 + Returning the results using the `SendTaskSuccess`, `SendTaskFailure`, and `SendTaskHeartbeat` API actions\.

+**Note**
+For a more complete example of an activity worker, see [Example Activity Worker in Ruby](example-ruby-activity-worker.md)\.
+This example provides an implementation based on best practices, that can be used as a reference for your activity worker\.
+The code implements a consumer\-producer pattern with a configurable number of threads for pollers and activity workers\.

 ### To implement the worker<a name="create-activity-state-machine-implement-worker"></a>